-- Control points referenced to the survey centerline will be provided at intervals not exceeding 1000 ft. - Bench marks will be established along the project outside of the construction limits lines not exceeding 1000 ft. intervals horizontally and 20 ft. vertically. - The Local Agency will locate and reference the centerline of all roads and streets.
+- Control points referenced to the survey centerline will be provided at intervals not exceeding 1,000 feet. - Benchmarks will be established along the project outside of the construction limits lines not exceeding 500 foot intervals horizontally and 20 feet vertically. - The Local Agency will locate and reference the centerline of all roads and streets.
 The centerline of entrances and short street intersection returns will not be located or referenced.
-Locating the centerline of survey will consist of establishing the centerline of surveys at PC's, PT's and POT's at intervals not exceeding 50 ft. - Drainage structures and culverts will be staked by the Local Agency to establish the proposed horizontal and vertical locations for the drainage system.
+Locating the centerline of survey will consist of establishing the centerline of surveys at PCs, PTs, and POTs at intervals not exceeding 50 feet. - Slope stakes or construction limits will be set at the limits of construction at intervals not to exceed 50 feet.
+Depth of cut and/or fill heights and horizontal offset will be referenced to the finish pavement grade at the proposed profile grade line.